Back to Blog

 Robotic process automation is redefining the human-computer relationship.
-Digital workers are now replicating what people can do on computers and removing the need for people to operate computers, giving humans more time and freedom to focus on the things they do best.
+Bots are now replicating what people can do on computers and removing the need for people to operate computers, giving humans more time and freedom to focus on the things they do best.

-The robotic process automation industry up until this point has been focused on the protocol (the layer at which digital workers are programmed, powered, and orchestrated).
+The robotic process automation industry up until this point has been focused on the protocol (the layer at which bots are programmed, powered, and orchestrated).
 This has been immensely valuable to create this new technology that can now be scaled to the entire SMB, mid and enterprise markets.

-Getting your digital workers into production is great, but having your digital workers run efficiently for the lifetime of the process is the most important aspect of automation.
+Getting your bots into production is great, but having your bots run efficiently for the lifetime of the process is the most important aspect of automation.

 Welcome to the world of Thoughtful.